python-pillow/Pillow/README.md

 No cheats involved.
 We've used identical high-quality resize and blur methods for the benchmark.
 Outcomes produced by different libraries are in almost pixel-perfect agreement.
 The difference in measured rates is only provided with the performance of every involved algorithm.
-Resampling for Pillow 2.7 was rewritten with minimal usage of floating point calculations, precomputed coefficients and cache-awareness transposition.
-The results were further improved in versions 3.3 & 3.4 by utilizing integer-only arithmetics and other optimizations.

 ## Why Pillow-SIMD is even faster

 Because of the SIMD computing, of course.
-But there's more to it: heavy loops unrolling, specific instructions, which aren't available for **scalar WTF**.
+But there's more to it: heavy loops unrolling, specific instructions, which aren't available for scalar data types.

 ## Why do not contribute SIMD to the original Pillow